 The Bog of Allen Nature Centre, in Lullymore, near Rathangan in Co.
 Kildare is an international centre for peatland education, conservation and research run by the Irish Peatland Conservation Council.
 This guide and map provides more information about the nature centre.
-If you are planning to visit you might also enjoy our virtual tour and the practical information we have prepared to help you find us.
+If you are planning to visit you might also enjoy the practical information we have prepared to help you find us.

 Ways of Old